shivangvsingh5/SIP-based-VoIP-Calls/README.md

 4. **Call Conferencing** - In this scenario, 3rd user calls 1st one, while a call is already in process within 1st and 2nd user.
 The second user puts on Hold and establishes the call and then again invites first user and a conferencing call is established.

-In the 2nd part of my project, I have developed a **Python Script** and used PJSIP library for implementing SIP protocol.
+In the 2nd part of my project, I developed a **Python Script** and used PJSIP library for the implementation of SIP.

 Also, I have calculated MoS Value of the calls between the users, by pinging them and watching the successful packet delivery from one user to the other.
 Although the MoS Value came out to be great since the calls were made on a LAN connection.